Siymiel/sampy/README.md

 This script provides functionalities to install and uninstall Python packages while updating the `INSTALLED_APPS` in a Django `settings.py` file.
 It uses progress bars for visual feedback during installation and uninstallation processes.

+## Problem Statement

+Managing Python packages in a Django project can be cumbersome, especially when it comes to ensuring that newly installed packages are added to the `INSTALLED_APPS` list, or when removing packages that are no longer needed.
+This script aims to streamline the process by:

+- Automatically installing missing packages.
+- Uninstalling packages that are no longer required.
+- Updating the `INSTALLED_APPS` list in a Django project's `settings.py` file to reflect these changes.
+- Providing visual feedback through progress bars during these operations.

 ## Features

 - Installs missing Python packages.